kramble/FPGA-Litecoin-Miner/README.txt

 Scrypt algorithm is based on https://github.com/ckolivas/cgminer/blob/master/scrypt.c Discussion is at https://forum.litecoin.net/index.php/topic,5162.0.html

-The scrypt algorithm is implimented using on-chip FPGA RAM, so should be portable to any FPGA large enough to support 1024kBit of RAM (512kBit with interpolation, eg DE0-Nano).
+The scrypt algorithm is implemented using on-chip FPGA RAM, so should be portable to any FPGA large enough to support 1024kBit of RAM (512kBit with interpolation, eg DE0-Nano).
 External RAM support could be added, but requires the relevant RAM controller for the board.
 Performance will be limited by RAM bandwidth.